 Things I love:

 Art and artists, music, honesty, thought-provoking conversation, respect, information, memories, Halloween, nature, my favorite colors (pink and black), vanilla- and lemon-scented things, babies, the stars, and a well-written character-oriented speculative fiction book.

 Things I hate:

 Being addressed as "baby" or "hey sexy," accidentally consuming onions, having people talk to me condescendingly or dismissively because I don't believe or feel or value what they do, people thinking reading is for jerks, people exploiting the anonymity of the Internet to be dickheads, people refusing to accept that I don't want to pet their dogs, selfishness, disrespect, racism, homophobia, transphobia, dishonesty, and terrible spelling.

 Things I do:

 Writing, singing, karaoke, baking, writing/drawing webcomics, DDR (which is Dance Dance Revolution, a dancing video game), making websites, making YouTube videos, drawing, doing arts and crafts, planting flowers/herbs, editing, arranging my hair in silly ways, organizing information obsessively, wearing two different colored socks, and talking a little too much.
 I'll give you some links to the places you can see me doing this stuff further down in the profile.

 Things I am:

-A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a grammar/spelling nut, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.
+A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a language professional, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.

 Stuff on asexuality if you're curious:

 I have never been sexually attracted to anyone, and I am not trying to change that.
-It's a legitimate, mature, somewhat rare orientation that describes about 1% of the population.
-And "aromantic" means I'm also not romantically attracted to people.
+It's an orientation that describes about 1% of the population.
+I'm also aromantic, which means I'm not romantically attracted to people.
 That's it!

 Asexuality: An Overview: My video on the topic.
 Start here if you want the basics; it's kinda cute and funny while being educational.

-The Invisible Orientation: My nonfiction book on the topic (coming September 2014 from Skyhorse Publishing)
+The Invisible Orientation: A general nonfiction book on the topic.
+I wrote it.